 Disneyland is dedicated to the ideals, the dreams and the hard facts that have created America... with the hope that it will be a source of joy and inspiration to all the world. — Walt Disney

 Many people don’t believe they deserve to be happy.
 Walter Elias Disney dismissed the thought of this idea entirely.
-In his short 65 years of life, he succeeded in achieving dreams beyond imagination, and in his path offered the world boundless joy.
-More than half a century after his death, his work and accomplishments still fill our lives with happiness today.
+In his short 65 years of life, he succeeded in achieving dreams beyond imagination, and through his work offered the world boundless joy.
+More than half a century after his death, his work and accomplishments still fill our lives with happiness.

 Never get bored or cynical.
 Yesterday is a thing of the past. — Walt Disney